 As opposed to regular threats whose intention is commonly to cause damage to the network or computer, the main aim of an Advanced Persistent Threat is to steal high value information such as trade or military secrets, financial data or information that could be used for extortion.
 APT targets are usually big corporations and governments.
 Perpetrators are large groups of organized criminals and in some cases, governments.
 Many governments secretly run APT programs targeting local and foreign companies as well other governments.

 APT perpetrators have the singular goal of remaining undetected for as long as possible and gain ongoing access.
 To gain access to a system, an APT attack will typically begin with spear fishing or social engineering.
 Spear fishing is similar to email phishing, the only difference being that in spear fishing, an email message appears to have been sent by a trusted person within the organization.
-For example, a group of employees could receive an email that appears to come from a network administrator asking them to log onto a phony page and update their employee details.
+For example, a group of employees could receive an email that appears to come from a network administrator asking them to log onto a phony page and update their employee details, it’s important to understand the importance of employee engagement and how it should be done.
 The fake page captures the login data and the perpetrators immediately access the network and establish numerous back doors by moving laterally across the network.
 It only takes one employee to fall for the ploy for it to be successful.

 One of the most effective ways to detect an APT is to study outbound data.
 Any sudden and unexplained increase in outbound could be an indication of an ongoing attack.
 Other tell tale signs could be an unusually high number of spear fishing and social engineering attempts as well as a sudden increase in late night log-ons when few or no staff work at night.